-The case involved a high school girl who, because she was a juvenile at the time, was referred to in court and in court records by her initials -- T.L.O.
-She was accused of smoking in the bathroom.
-When T.L.O. denied the allegation, a school official searched her purse and found cigarettes and marijuana paraphernalia.
+The landmark case involved a high school girl who, because she was a juvenile at the time, was referred to in court and in court records by her initials – T.L.O.
+When she denied an allegation that she was smoking in the restroom, a school official searched her purse and found cigarettes and marijuana paraphernalia.

-The State of New Jersey took the case to the Supreme Court of the United States which ruled that the school’s search was reasonable and had not violated T.L.O.’s Fourth Amendment rights.
-In a 6-3 decision, the Court reasoned that students in primary and secondary school should not be afforded the same level of search and seizure protection as adults and as juveniles in non-school settings.
+In a 6-3 decision, the Supreme Court of the United States ruled that the school’s search was reasonable and had not violated T.L.O.’s Fourth Amendment rights.
+The Court decided that students in primary and secondary school should not have the same level of search and seizure protection as adults and as juveniles in non-school settings.

-The court simulation of this case that follows uses a fictional scenario that is updated to include the clash between federal and state marijuana laws.
-The scenario raises questions that can have an impact on you regardless of your stance on the legalization of marijuana.
+The court simulation in this activity uses a fictional scenario that is updated to include the discovery of vaping materials in the backpack of an underage student.
+The scenario raises questions that can have an impact on students regardless of whether they vape at school or not.

 How to Use These Resources

-4. Assign two opposing teams of student attorneys to the issues listed in the talking points.
-They are suggested points for the debate – not a script.
-Student attorneys are encouraged to add their own arguments.
+- During the preparation period at the courthouse, have each team practice the talking points.
+They are suggested points for the oral arguments – not a script.
+Student attorneys are encouraged to modify the points.

-5. While the student attorneys prepare, all other students work in pairs to prepare for the open-floor debate/jury deliberations.
-Jury deliberations happen in the courtroom after the student attorneys present their arguments.
-To prepare, the student jurors discuss and fill out the arguments worksheet.
+- While the student attorneys practice, all other students stay in the courtroom.
+They work with their two attorney volunteers to prepare for listening to and deliberating on the issues after oral arguments.
+Jury deliberations happen in the gallery of courtroom after the student attorneys present their arguments

 During the Hearing